 This course will introduce photography majors to a wide variety of issues and approaches relevant to current photographic practice.
 The topic covered in this class will change each semester dependent upon the latest trends in the global photographic community.
-Sample topic areas include, advanced digital manipulation, pseudo-documentary photography, and video based photography.
+Sample topic areas include, advanced digital manipulation, pseudo-documentary photography, large format photography, and video based photography.
 A final portfolio is required.

-PHOT 456 PHOTO JOURNALISM (3-0-3) Prerequisite: PHOT 451
+PHOT 456 PHOTOJOURNALISM (3-0-3) Prerequisite: PHOT 451